 Are your internal walls causing disruption in the workplace?
 Many office environments contain timber framed stud walls.
-Whilst they fulfill their purpose of separating rooms, these internal walls can cause all sorts of issues for the transmission of noise from one room to the next.
+Whilst they fulfil their purpose of separating rooms, these internal walls can cause all sorts of issues for the transmission of noise from one room to the next.

 The impact of noise transmission